chemoish/atom-valign/README.md

 # Atom.io – Valign Package

 > Align operators and comma separated values in atom editor for CoffeeScript with `ctrl-\`.
-> Technically works for Jade.
+> Technically works for Jade and CoffeeScript in Markdown.

 ![valign](https://raw.github.com/chemoish/atom-valign/master/demo.gif)